 Completing our online registration form will only take a few minutes, however you will still need to make an appointment to have your DNA sample taken.

 When a mother, child and possible father are tested Cellmark's results will either show he is not the father or normally provide proof of paternity with a confidence level of at least 99.99% and usually greater than 99.9999%.
+Including a sample from the child’s mother is always recommended to ensure the most conclusive result.

 Yes, under the requirements of UK Data Protection laws, the service and results are confidential.
 Everyone who gives a sample or has Parental Responsibility for the child on the case is entitled to request a copy of the results.
 Results are not passed on to any third parties unless you request us to do so.
 In order to further protect confidentiality we do not discuss results of tests over the telephone.